 “Why do you want to work here?” is a question all job aspirants expect to be asked in every interview.
 As simple as it may seem, the question is so important that it can literally make or break one’s chances at getting a job.
 It requires one’s personal, honest answer, but a lot of people fear giving a wrong or unacceptable one.

-Some people think it is the dumbest question ever, but it is not.
-The reason employees ask the question is that they want to know the reason why an applicant is applying to a certain job, although the most obvious answer is that they saw a job opening here and that they want to get in and get paid for doing something in the company.
+Some people think, “Why do you want to work here?”, is the dumbest question ever, but it is not.
+The reason employers ask the question is that they want to know the reason why an applicant is applying specifically for a job with their company, although the most obvious answer is that they saw a job opening here and that they want to get in and get paid for doing something in the company.

-With the many aspirants vying for the job, they need to be able to assess who is the sincerest about the application and how their being hired will help promote the company’s welfare and status.
+With many aspirants vying for the job, employers need to be able to assess who is the sincerest about the application and how their being hired will help promote the company’s welfare and status.

-In addition to those mentioned above, other reasons why employers ask the question include the following:
+In addition to those mentioned above, other reasons why employers ask the question, “Why do you want to work here?”, include the following:

-Anyone who has been to a job interview and asked “Why do you want to work here?” can seriously vow that it sounds easy to answer but it actually isn’t.
-The question is so broad that there are so many things that come to mind the moment it is asked.
+Anyone who has been to a job interview and been asked, “Why do you want to work here?”, can seriously vow that it sounds easy to answer but it actually isn’t.
+The question is so broad that there are many things that come to mind the moment it is asked.

 However, as any job applicant already knows, the answers need to be straight to the point and should avoid beating around the bush.
-So how should one answer it?
+So how should one answer this question?
 Here are some tips:

-For sure, anyone who applies for a job doesn’t only look at the details of the job but also at the company opening the position.
-Job aspirants should, therefore, be familiar with the company they are trying to be part of by checking out its website and social media accounts if there are any.
+For sure, anyone who applies for a job doesn’t only look at the details of the job but also at the company offering the position.
+Job aspirants should, therefore, be familiar with the company they are trying to be part of by checking out its website and social media accounts, if there are any.

-It is important to learn about their vision and mission, as well as read news about their social advocacies.
-If anyone has friends within the company, they can be sought for advice and for some information about its corporate culture.
+It is important to learn about the company’s vision and mission, as well as to read news about their social advocacies.
+If you have friends within the company, they can be sought for advice and for some information about the corporate culture.

 After researching, it is time to ask which of the company’s mission, vision, and objectives are in line with one’s own career objectives.
-Then, the applicant can pick out one or two of these and connect it to his or her own goals.
+Then, the applicant can pick out one or two of these to connect to his or her own goals.